gaurvism/Words/README.md

 - **Meaning**: An acknowledgment of your error or guilt.
 - **Example**: A newspaper might issue a *mea culpa* for printing inaccurate information.

-## For the month of March :loudspeaker:

 # Intimidate
 - **Meaning**: To make timid or frightened; scare.
 - **Example**: The terrain is massive, confusing, and *intimidating*, and almost everyone skis it with a local guide.

+## For the month of June :loudspeaker:

 # Apparent
 - **Meaning**: Clearly visible or understood; obvious.